 There’s plenty to do in Delft and this Delft itinerary is a start.
-This itinerary focuses on locally owned businesses and cafes as that’s my jam and if you’re going to visit a place, I firmly believe in giving back to the local economy.
+This itinerary focuses on locally owned businesses and cafes in Delft based on our time regularly visiting Delft.
+(I firmly believe in giving back to the local economy.)
 There’s a map with this Delft itinerary at the bottom!

 Start off at Delft Centraal.

 You can easily get from Amsterdam to Delft by train.
 It takes forty-five minutes on a direct train (often with a destination going somewhere else).
 The train from Amsterdam to Delft costs 26 euros (ish) as of 2018.
 (The fare may increase.)

 From the Hague to Delft, you can take the Tram 1 (€ 4,00 each way with buying a ticket on the tram as of 2020), which takes about 25 minutes.